LLM Agents for Generating Microservice-based Applications: how complex is your specification?: Experiments

 \subsection{Discussion}

 From Table \ref{figure-restaurant-gpt-4o-mini-0-shot} we see that GPT-4o-mini does extremely poorly on the restaurant application, and while GPT-o3-mini (Table \ref{figure-restaurant-gpt-o3-mini-0-shot}) does better, it still never performs above $25\%$ passing unit tests with V0 code except for the Authentication MS, where it achieves $65.8\%$.
 We also note that neither V0 nor V1 code ever achieves a perfect score, with the exception of the Authentication service.
-The V1 code of that service, as seen in column $6$, sometimes passes all $9$ unit tests.
-This is true for 6 out of the 11 V1 testable implementations.
+In 6 out of the 11 V1 testable implementations, it passed all $9$ unit tests.

-To get a deeper understanding of the cause of the errors, we examined the run-time error-logs, the GPT-o3-mini LLM-generated reflection results, as well as the generated code.
-Some of the persistent problems we found in the code are the following: \begin{itemize}
+To get a deeper understanding of the cause of the errors, we examined the run-time error-logs, the GPT-o3-mini reflection results, as well as the generated code.
+Among the persistent problems are the following: \begin{itemize}